olw-2001/unity-procedural/README.md

 # Unity procedural game

 ### **NOTE - A build of this game is missing from this repo.
 Trying to build results in a lot of ambiguous editor errors that I cannot fix in time.
-The game is still working, but there is no build version.**
+The game is still working, but there is unfortunately no build version.**

 Simple endless runner style game with procedural generation.
 The score increases the further you travel.
 If you hit an obstacle and bounce too high up, the game will restart - falling off the level will also fail you.